neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 **I have no idea what pixel size 1rem might equal.**
 I just know that, on large screens, I want all text to have a slight (50%) boost at most, while never falling below whatever dimension the user set even on the smallest screens.
-The scaling factors, `0.8rem + 0.9vi`, were truly just chosen based on gut feel while I shifted the viewport in a variety of ways.
+The scaling factors, `0.8rem + 0.9vi`, were chosen based on gut feel while I shifted the viewport around.

-A surprising amount of layout dimensions can be defined using these relative units, implicitly aligning them with typographic best practices.
+Using relative units in this way often aligns your layout with typographic best practices.
-Body text is generally most readable with a line length of 45-90 characters[^butterick], so the following style is a solid baseline:
+For example, body text is generally most readable with a line length of 45-90 characters,[^butterick] so the following style is a solid baseline:

-[^butterick]: [Butterick's Practical Typography](https://practicaltypography.com/line-length.html) gives this recommendation along with many other excellent guidelines.
+[^butterick]: [Butterick's Practical Typography](https://practicaltypography.com/line-length.html) gives this recommendation, along with many other excellent guidelines.

 ```css
 p {